fluttermtl/flutter_chat_workshop/04_chat_list/instructions.md

 Now that we have the layout, it is time to implement the chat list.
 `ListView` will be our candidate to display the messages.
-This step will cover the different usage of this widget.

 ---